fluese/layerMapping/README.md

 # Introduction
-This is a pipeline processing MP2RAGE data by performing the following steps:
+This is a pipeline processing MP2RAGE data to map information on a surface by performing the following steps:

 01. Setup
 02. MP2RAGE background cleaning